5WAGGER/Test-Repo/README.md

 I'm learning something new each day!

 That is quite swag that I can stage, commit and finally push to a remote repository!

+I learned how to revert a change in visual studio code!

 I am learning version control!